LdDl/ch/ROADMAP.md

 ### WIP
 * Parallel version as optional feature (See branch [optional-parallelism](https://github.com/LdDl/ch/tree/)).
 Status update: 22.08.2021
+* Refactor code completely.
+May be add some simple variation of algorithm (or add docs/wiki, the best I've found so far: https://jlazarsfeld.github.io/ch.150.project/sections/1-intro/)

 ### Planned
 * Better heuristics for calculationg importance of each vertex.